Pacifica Spindrift Players Executive Board Bylaws

 6. May appoint assistants as necessary with approval of the Board of Directors.

-1. Oversees all fundraising initiatives related to grants and corporate/business sponsorships, including but not limited to:
+1. Oversees all fundraising initiatives related to grants, including but not limited to:

-• Partnering with VP of Patron Development and Executive Director to develop plans to reach annual fundraising goals.
+• Partnering with other Board members to develop plans to reach annual fundraising goals.

 • Identifying grant opportunities, maintaining a calendar of deadlines, and applying for grants to hit fundraising goals.